Rumford, Maine

 Rumford is a town in Oxford County, Maine, United States.
 The population was 5,858 at the 2020 census.
+It contains the census-designated place of the same name.
 Rumford is home to both ND Paper Inc's Rumford Mill and the Black Mountain of Maine ski resort.

 History

 Originally called New Pennacook Plantation, the township was granted in 1779 to Timothy Walker, Jr. and associates of Concord, New Hampshire.
 Both Pennacook and Rumford are former names of Concord, from which many early settlers arrived.
 The first pioneers, however, were Jonathan Keyes and his son Francis in 1782 from Shrewsbury, Massachusetts.
-Incorporated in 1800, the town would later annex land from Peru and Franklin Plantation.
+Incorporated in 1800, the town would later annex land from Peru, Maine, and Franklin Plantation.

 Located in the foothills of the White Mountains, Rumford is the site of Pennacook Falls, called by historian George J. Varney "the grandest cataract in New England," where the Androscoggin River drops 177 ft over solid granite.
 Bands of St. Francis Indians once hunted and fished here, where salmon spawn in the 13 acre pool below Upper Falls, a barrier that fish cannot pass.
 Indians also came here to trade furs brought from the lakes region.
 Sawmills and gristmills were built to harness water power from the falls, although Rumford would remain primarily agricultural during its first 100 years.

 In 1882, industrialist Hugh J. Chisholm recognized the falls' potential for the manufacture of paper.
 Chisholm directed construction of the Portland and Rumford Falls Railway connecting Rumford to the national rail network in 1892.
 The first paper mill began operation in 1893, drawing an infusion of people and money into the sleepy community of about 200 residents.
 Oxford Paper Company, owned by Chisholm, would dominate Rumford's riverfront and economy.

 Much of the mill town was built in the spurt of prosperity between approximately 1890 and 1920, and Rumford retains significant Victorian and Edwardian architecture.
-Most notable is Strathglass Park, perhaps the finest company housing in the nation.
+Most notable is Strathglass Park, perhaps the finest company housing in the nation at that time.
 Wishing to avoid the stacked slums endemic at Lowell and Lawrence, Massachusetts, Hugh Chisholm commissioned Cass Gilbert in 1900 to plan a 30 acre site in his company town, instructing the prominent architect that "We will build of brick and stone and slate, and we will provide not merely for a house, but for comfort, elegance and social gratification."